malulleybovo/PSO2AffixingAssistant/README.md

   <br>The Process:
   1) Tap on the *share* button on the sidebar.
   2) Tap on the *Open in Affix Simulator* button on the menu.

+  ### Themes at your disposal
+  The Affixing Assistant has bright and dark (default) themes depending on your preference.
+  <br>The Process:
+  1) tap on the *themes* button on the sidebar.
+  2) The assistant will then switch the theme for you!

   ### Uh-oh...
 Can't see what you're looking for?
 We got you!
   The Affixing Assistant lets you center the goal on screen at any point in case you want to quickly find it.